-Measurable Goal: All town high-priority facilities have been identified and a time-line to prepare each SWPPP has been established.
+Measurable Goal: All town high-priority facilities have been identified and a SWPPP prepared for each.
+A SWPPP will be prepared should any Town facility be determined to meet the criteria in the future.

-TMDL Consistency: SWWP will prevent the discharge of pollutants from town facilities into the waterways.
+TMDL Consistency: SWPPPs will prevent the discharge of pollutants from town facilities into the waterways.
+(EC/FC, SED, and Nutrient).